TallyLintDAO/tallylint/Dev_Doc.md

 Flexible variables are global variables that the system **discards on code upgrade**.
 For example, it is reasonable to make a cache flexible if keeping this cache hot is not critical for your product.

-#### DB is not use traditional SQL and specific DBMS, it use direct rust
+#### ic-DB is not use traditional SQL and specific DBMS, it use direct rust code libs

 good practice :
 1. "Putting all global variables in one place"